Dextrorph/Stable-diffusion-webui-video-multiprompt/README.md

 # Stable diffusion webui video

-This script is created for use in the project https://github.com/AUTOMATIC1111/stable-diffusion-webui

-using img2img generates pictures one after another.
+This script is created for use in the project https://github.com/AUTOMATIC1111/stable-diffusion-webui using img2img generates pictures one after another.

+Note from Dextrorph:
 Also I still use this script sometimes, so unlike the original one this one still works.
 At least for now. ;)

 # Example